Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Local vertex corrections

 This derivation of $\Delta$ allows us to determine the Kohn-Sham gap analytically,

 So, given the Kohn-Sham energies $h_a$ and $h_b$ and the interaction $\Gamma$, both from the \emph{ab initio} calculation, we have to set $E_a = h_a - V_{ab}$ and $E_b =h_b - U_b$ to ensure that the Hamiltonian~\eqref{eq:ed} has the same Kohn-Sham gap as the corresponding DFT calculation.
-For a finite temperature interpretation of this result we refer the interested reader to Appendix~\ref{app:temperature}.
 The true gap of Eq.~\eqref{eq:ed} is $E_g = h_a-h_b + V_{ab}-J_{ab}$.
 In other words, the true gap of the model is larger than the gap in the underlying DFT calculation and the difference is exactly the exciton binding energy.
+For the example of graphene $sp^2$ states, the relevant energies are sketched in Fig.~\ref{fig:graphene:ed}(a).